 We will continue to work with our partners in the community.
 We look forward to involvement from new groups that can provide new energy to our programs.
 We will continue to target specific local community events in populated Latino areas.
-A new focus will be on the southern part of Orange County where the Latino population is increasing.

 The Spanish media has proved extremely beneficial for educating the public about election related topics for us.
 We will look to extend that success to poll worker recruitment.

 Student Poll Worker recruitment, especially in regards to the MyBallot program, has provided many Spanish bilingual poll workers in the past couple of years.
-Since 1996 we have had over 1500 Spanish bilingual student volunteers.
+From 1996 through 2009 we have had over 1,500 Spanish bilingual students apply to work as volunteers in our polling places.

+In the 2010 election cycle alone, 996 Spanish bilingual students volunteered for the student poll worker program.
 We trust this will continue and these young volunteers will provide the base for our volunteers in the future.